jfrog/terraform-provider-project/templates/guides/migrating_to_project_project.md

 Remember to update any references to the resource elsewhere in your configuration, for example `project_key = project.my_project.key` becomes `project_key = project_project.my_project.key`.

+~> **Both addresses must name your own resource.** `my_project` above is a placeholder.
+Terraform does not report an error when a `moved` block's `from` address doesn't exist — it silently treats the block as a no-op.
+The old address is then orphaned and the new one has no state, so Terraform destroys your project and creates a replacement.
+Always check the plan output described below before applying.

 Running `terraform plan` reports the move and no infrastructure changes:

 ```